wschella/mu-search/readme.md

 }
 ```

-When a delta is received in which `p` corresponds to the property of given type and `s` is indeed of that type, then all indexes corresponding to that type are invalidated.
+When a delta is received in which:

+- `p` corresponds to the property of given type, and
+- `s` is indeed of that type (verified by querying the triple store)

+then all indexes corresponding to that type are invalidated.
 Each one will be rebuilt the next time it is searched.

 ## Automatic Index Updating

 Alternate to automatic index invalidation, indexes can be dynamically updated on a per-document basis according to received deltas.

+When a corresponding delta is received (see previous section), the document corresponding to the delta's `s` is updated (or deleted) in every index corresponding to `s`'s type(s).
+Note that if there are many different configurations of ALLOWED_GROUPS, this might be a large number of indexes.

-Note this is currently not a blocking operation: an update will not lock the index, so that a simultaneously received search request might be run on the un-updated index.
+Also note this is not currently a blocking operation: an update will not lock the index, so that a simultaneously received search request might be run on the un-updated index.

 Automatic updates are activated via the environment variable `AUTOMATIC_INDEX_UPDATES`, or `automatic_index_updates` in the config.json file.